microsoft/dotnet/releases/UWP/net-native2.0/README.md

 You can see what was included in each .NET Native 2.0 ([Microsoft.NETCore.UniversalWindowsPlatform 6.0.x](https://www.nuget.org/packages/Microsoft.NETCore.UniversalWindowsPlatform)) release, below.

-When using Visual Studio these packages require Visual Studio version 15.4 or later.
+When using Visual Studio these packages require Visual Studio 2017 Version 15.4 or later.

 ### 6.0.1 (October 5, 2017)